dmytro-melno/mlmatch/readme.md

 - Wildcard patterns for “catch-all” cases.
 - Exhaustiveness checking to ensure all cases are covered.
 - Unreachable clauses detection.
 - Zero runtime overhead.
-It generates a simple `switch`-statement tree from pattern matching clauses at compile time using template meta programming.
+It generates a simple `switch` statement tree from pattern matching clauses at compile time using template meta programming.
 The generated `switch` tree is guaranteed to inspect each scrutinee value at most once.
 - Compact memory representation of tagged unions.
 - Pattern clauses compilation to case tree is based on [Maranget's algorithm](https://doi.org/10.1145/1411304.1411311), guaranteeing the same matching semantics as in OCaml or Haskell.